COVID-19 and PRIs:

-A University Impact Report template has been created to assist providers in submitting relevant information about adjustments, including those arising from factors other than COVID-19, that have had an impact on programmes that needs to be notified to the accrediting PEI(s).
+A University Impact Report template has been created to assist providers in submitting relevant information about adjustments to programme delivery and/or assessment, including those arising from factors other than COVID-19, that have had an impact on programmes that needs to be notified to the accrediting PEI(s).

 Quality Assurance Agency (QAA) guidance

 The Quality Assurance Agency for Higher Education (QAA) has published guidance related to Covid-19.
 This includes examples of HEI and PSRB approaches, with topics including academic standards, lab based assessment, and work based learning including apprenticeships and study abroad.

 CPD Sampling Guidance

 The Engineering Council has received queries and comments from the PEIs on the maintenance of competence by registrants during the closure of most workplaces, and self-quarantining, due to the recent outbreak.
 During this time it is anticipated that the nature of CPD undertaken by all professionals will change.

 - Many forms of learning, like lectures, on-the-job workplace learning, mentoring etc will likely be interrupted during the outbreak, and in some cases not take place at all.
 PEIs are encouraged to be flexible both in how they support, and monitor the CPD of their registrants.